 - Barrier analysis was employed in Uganda, Guinea, and Bangladesh under ACCESS-FP to identify barriers to the transition from LAM to other modern FP methods.
 Findings helped to inform the design of MCHIP community-based messages and materials.1,2

-- In India, MCHIP has worked to integrate stronger FP counseling and services into Village Health and Nutrition Days at the community level, and has tested the use of a postpartum systematic screening tool to identify postpartum women in need of services.
+- In India, MCHIP worked to integrate stronger FP counseling and services into Village Health and Nutrition Days at the community level, and tested the use of a postpartum systematic screening tool to identify postpartum women in need of services.

-- Interim findings of the Bangladesh Health Fertility study show that at 12 and 18 months post-delivery, women in the intervention arm showed significantly higher contraceptive prevalence compared with the control group (42% versus 27% at 12 months, and 47% versus 34% at 18 months post-delivery, respectively).3
+- Interim findings of the Bangladesh Health Fertility study showed that at 12 and 18 months post-delivery, women in the intervention arm showed significantly higher contraceptive prevalence compared with the control group (42% versus 27% at 12 months, and 47% versus 34% at 18 months post-delivery, respectively).3

 - In Mali, integrating PPFP into the work of a new cadre of CHWs, called Agents de Santé Communautaire, along with skills strengthening of community health center staff, led to a doubling of FP uptake in MCHIP-supported districts from 2011 to 2012.